Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Introduction and governing equations

-appears in the momentum equation where $\lambda$ represents the viscosity and $u$ is the velocity, and in the energy equation where $u$ is the temperature and $\lambda$ is the heat conductivity.
-The heat conductivity can exhibit jumps in phase change or compound material simulations.
-Additionally, the viscosity can jump by several orders of magnitude when modeling solid materials as extremely viscous fluids.
-With this in view, it is necessary to study the case of strong discontinuities in the diffusion coefficient $\lambda$, leading to an interface problem.
-We only consider the case of a linear diffusion operator in this paper.
+For the most part of the paper we will consider the case $\bmat{\kappa} = \kappa\bmat{I}$ with a scalar-valued diffusivity $\kappa$, and the diffusion operator $\nabla\cdot(\kappa\nabla)u=\nabla\cdot(\kappa\nabla u)$.
+We always assume that there exist positive constants $\kappa_{\min}$, $\kappa_{\max}\in\mathbb{R}^+$ that bound the diffusivity according to $0 < \kappa_{\min} < \kappa < \kappa_{\max}$.
+During the simulation of continuum mechanical problems using the Navier-Stokes equations, the diffusion operator \eqref{eq:diffusion_operator} appears multiple times.
+For example, in the momentum equation $\kappa$ represents the viscosity and $u$ a velocity component, and in the energy equation $u$ is the temperature and $\kappa$ is the heat conductivity.
+In pressure Poisson equations, $u$ represents the pressure and $\kappa$ the specific volume.
+All of these representatives of $\kappa$ can exhibit jumps during phase change processes.
+Most notably, the viscosity can jump by several orders of magnitude when modeling solid materials as extremely viscous fluids.
+With this in view, it is necessary to study the case of strong discontinuities in the diffusion coefficient $\kappa$ that leads to an interface problem.
+In this paper, we only consider the case of a linear diffusion operator with a diffusivity $\kappa=\kappa(\bvec{x})$ that only depends on the spatial variable $\bvec{x}$.

 Classical mesh-based methods, such as the finite element method and the finite volume method, facilitate the discretization of diffusion operators as in \cref{eq:diffusion_operator} because they require the weak or integral form of partial differential equations \cite{Babuska_1970,Ewing_Li_Lin_Lin_1999}.
-In contrast, the GFDM that we present in \cref{sec:gfdm} uses differential operators in their strong form with an MLS-ansatz to enforce consistency conditions for the discrete operators \cite{Fan_Chu_Sarler_Li_2019,Li_Fan_2017,Suchde_2018}.
-The MLS-ansatz lacks stability features that are intrinsic to mesh-based methods such as diagonal dominance which is essential for fulfilling the discrete maximum principle for elliptic problems \cite{Seibold_2006,Chipot_2009}.
+In contrast, the generalized finite difference method uses differential operators in their strong form with an MLS ansatz to enforce consistency conditions for the discrete operators \cite{Fan_Chu_Sarler_Li_2019,Li_Fan_2017,Suchde_2018}.
+The MLS ansatz lacks stability features that are intrinsic to some mesh-based methods, such as diagonal dominance, which is essential for stability of the method and fulfillment of the discrete maximum principle for elliptic problems \cite{Seibold_2006,Chipot_2009}.
 We present a one-dimensional correction technique to enforce diagonal dominance upon the discrete operators.
-Furthermore, we investigate derived operators with an emphasis on derived operators from the discrete Laplace operator.
-This will be the foundation for the new discrete diffusion operator in \cref{sec:diffusion_operator}.
+Furthermore, we investigate derived operators that stem from modifications applied to discrete differential operators.
+This will be the foundation for the new discrete diffusion operator.